Ennomines

 (NCBI-index: 393326)

-A moth that lives up to its name because of the black spots along the leading edge of the white forewing is the White-pinion Spotted (Lomographa bimaculata).
+The white-pinion Spotted (Lomographa bimaculata) is a moth that lives up to its name because of the black spots along the leading edge of the white forewing.
 Hidden in the green undergrowth, this white moth stands out.
-The two black spots form the beginning of two, often barely visible, transverse lines consisting of dark dots.
+The two black spots form the beginning of two, often barely visible, transverse lines of dark dots.
 The transverse lines thus formed run to the trailing edge of the forewing.
 The marginal area of the forewing may be brownish.
 Only one weak transverse line runs across the largely white hindwing.
 The flight period is from mid-April to July in one generation, sometimes a second, and the wingspan is 22-26mm.
 Host plant: Hawthorn and Blackthorn.
 Dutch name: Tweevlekspanner.
 Frisian name: Twaflekspanner.

 Flying period: